Food ♦ Family ♦ Friends

 -- a fiercely independent critical voice covering contemporary arts, culture, and literature -- features Lessons from Martin Niemöller, Hate Speech ≠ Free Speech, and Braving a Hostile World

-appears on page 18 of the September 8, 2017 issue of Pink Panther Magazine
+appeared on page 18 of the September 8, 2017 issue of Pink Panther Magazine

 , providing a multicultural atmosphere that focuses on today's women's issues.